 When you come to the United States, you bring with you your values, your ideals, and your customs: in a word, your culture.
-Here, however, you may find that people may not necessarily hold the same values as you.
+You may find that people here may not necessarily hold the same values as you.
 When values differ, there can be moments of confusion and sometimes some difficulty.
 As you acclimate to these differences, you will adjust to new sets of norms.
-Over time you will work towards feeling integrated at Washington College, but this may take some time, and that is all right.
-Some symptoms of culture shock may be: homesickness, boredom, avoidance of social settings, fatigue, difficulty with coursework, sleep disturbances, feelings of loneliness, and hostility towards the host culture.
+You will eventually feel more integrated at Washington College, but this may take some time; that is perfectly normal.
+Some symptoms of culture shock are: homesickness, boredom, avoidance of social settings, fatigue, difficulty with coursework, sleep disturbances, feelings of loneliness, and hostility towards the host culture.